2019 Fees payable to Council

 Are your annual fees up to date?

-The SAPC thanks those who have already paid their fees, and cautions members who fail to pay timeously that they may face the risk of having their names removed from the Register.
+The SAPC thanks those who have already paid their 2019 fees, and cautions members who fail to pay timeously that they may face the risk of having their names removed from the register.
+Settle your fees timeously to avoid the inconvenience of having to restore your name to the register.

 Online credit and debit card method